-Infraction Type 1 Infraction Type 2' Infraction Type 3 Dress Code: incorrect uniform (shirt, socks, shoes, etc.), Chewing Gum, candy, etc. Cell phone or other electronic devices identified in the handbook.
-(Technology Guidelines, Use etc.) -Harassment, threats, bullying or verbal/physical acts against othersInternet violations, including videos without permission of those within the video, language, and/or inappropriate gestures, pictures of inferences, etcImmoral actions or obscene language -Cheating, Plagiarism, Drugs, Alcohol or Disrespecting of Authority Consequences Consequences Consequences 1st infraction of Dress code, gum (etc.) chewing, is simply a verbal warning.
+Type 1 Type 2' Type 3 Dress Code: incorrect uniform (shirt, socks, shoes, etc.), Chewing Gum, candy, etc. Cell phone or other electronic devices identified in the handbook.
+(Technology Guidelines, Use etc.) -Harassment, threats, bullying or verbal/physical acts against othersInternet violations, including videos without permission of those within the video, language, and/or inappropriate gestures, pictures of inferences, etcImmoral actions or obscene language/gestures -Cheating, Plagiarism, Drugs, Alcohol or Disrespecting of Authority Consequences Consequences Consequences 1st infraction of Dress code, gum (etc.) chewing, is simply a verbal warning.
 Removal by teacher for the day, write-up and notification on TeacherEase by the Teacher.
-Minimum of automatic 1 hour detention, possible dismissal, depending on circumstances.
+Minimum of automatic 1 hour detention, ISS, OSS, possible dismissal, depending on circumstances.
 3rd infraction requires a write-up and notification through TeacherEase by the teacher.
-Three write-ups in one semester = Detention If suspension or decision of dismissal is determined, the Principal will contact the patents and offer a meeting.
+Three write-ups in one semester = Detention If suspension or decision of dismissal is determined, the Principal will contact the parents and offer a meeting.